How to get an Agent to handle complex, multi-step queries

 Refund thresholds, billing adjustments, policy-based decisions, location-specific rules, account-level nuances – anything shaped by who the customer is and what state they're in.

-Work that requires the agent to navigate tools or systems
+Work that requires the human rep to navigate tools or systems

 Order lookups, subscription validations, record updates, workflow triggers.
 These are the moments where humans routinely lose time and where AI can return it.